drnow4u/code-review-checklist/README.md

 ## Check list

-You can copy below checklist to your review in GitHub and GitLab.
+You can copy below checklist to your review in GitLab.

 ```
 - [ ] All business requirements described in ticket are implemented